ColumPaget/almanac/README.md

 libUseful-lua    http://github.com/ColumPaget/libUseful-lua  at least version 1.2

 you will need swig (http://www.swig.org) installed to compile libUseful-lua

+## Build/install

+the distribution comes as a load of .lua files that are compiled into a single 'almanac.lua' file using 'make'.
+A premade 'almanac.lua' is provided.
+You can copy this to anywhere in your path and run it with lua (`lua <path>`, e.g `lua /usr/local/bin`), or else use linux's 'binfmt' system to invoke lua for lua scripts.

+'make install' copies almanac.lua to /usr/local/bin

 Some example calendars you might want to view are: